victoriacheng15/bubble-tea-api/README.md

 Step 4

-Please refer to this [guide](https://www.mongodb.com/basics/mongodb-atlas-tutorial) on how to set up MongoDB atlas for this.
+Please refer to this [guide](https://www.mongodb.com/basics/mongodb-atlas-tutorial) on how to set up MongoDB atlas.

 Step 5